ArielWolle/Pi-Pico-Touchscreen/README.md

 ## Usage

-This porject is run off of adafruit's circuit python.
+This project is run off of adafruit's circuit python.

 You will need to make a new build of circuitpython to enable the digitizer (touchscreen).
 If running off of a pimoroni tiny 2040 a firmware build is included in the firmware folder.